+Editor’s Note: Name of the feature for the support of S-NSSAI replacement is FFS.

 The PCF may provision the values of policy control request trigger which are not always reported by the NF service consumer as defined in clause 4.2.6.4.